MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 &nbsp; URL[https://pubs.rsc.org/en/content/articlehtml/2021/sc/d0sc05526c,PAPER]

 ## Hirshfeld Atom Refinement
-There are three steps to the **Hirshfeld Atom Refinement** procedure:
+The term **Hirshfeld Atom Refinement** (HAR), which is the principle underlying NoSpherA2, refers to X-ray crystal structure refinement using atomic electron density fragments derived from so-called Hirshfeld partitioning of the quantum mechanically calculated electron density of the whole structure.
+There are three steps to this procedure:
 <ol>
-<li>The molecular wavefunction is obtained for the input model using Quantum Mechanical calculations using:</li>
+<li>The molecular wavefunction is obtained for the input model using quantum mechanical calculations using:</li>
   <ul>
     <li>TONTO (shipped)</li>
     <li>ORCA (Versions 4.1.0 and up, obtainable from URL[https://orcaforum.kofo.mpg.de/index.php,WEB])</li>